Digital camera: Sensor size and angle of view

 The crop factor is relative to the 35mm film format.
 If a smaller sensor is used, as in most digicams, the field of view is cropped by the sensor to smaller than the 35 mm full-frame format's field of view.
 This narrowing of the field of view may be described as crop factor, a factor by which a longer focal length lens would be needed to get the same field of view on a 35 mm film camera.
-Full-frame digital SLRs utilize a sensor of the same size as a frame of 35 mm film.
+Full-frame digital SLRs use a sensor of the same size as a frame of 35 mm film.

 Common values for field of view crop in DSLRs using active pixel sensors include 1.3x for some Canon (APS-H) sensors, 1.5x for Sony APS-C sensors used by Nikon, Pentax and Konica Minolta and for Fujifilm sensors, 1.6 (APS-C) for most Canon sensors, ~1.7x for Sigma's Foveon sensors and 2x for Kodak and Panasonic 4/3-inch sensors currently used by Olympus and Panasonic.
 Crop factors for non-SLR consumer compact and bridge cameras are larger, frequently 4x or more.